How to Fix Corrupted Data on the PS4

 What causes data to become corrupted on the PS4?

 One of the more common reasons behind corrupted files on a PS4 is a power outage.
 If the system isn’t properly shut down or there’s a power surge, your PS4 may experience issues due to damaged files.

 Another reason you may have problems is that your PS4 failed to complete or properly install an update.
-If your system shutdown or lost its internet connection during an update, you’ll likely experience issues related to corrupted files.
+If your system shuts down or loses its internet connection during an update, you’ll likely experience issues related to corrupted files.

 How do I recover my data?

-Fortunately, you can recover a lot of your saved progress and games by signing into your PlayStation account (or the corrresponding account with your game such as Bethesda or Epic Games account).
+Fortunately, you can recover a lot of your saved progress and games by signing into your PlayStation account (or the corresponding account with your game, such as Bethesda or Epic Games account).